hfurusho/hw03-password-generator/README.md

 - Check the password to insure that at least one character of each character type chosen is included in the password.
 - Option to not allow (or limit) repeated characters.
+- Add better indicator when no character types are selected.

 ## Technologies Used